-Research finds that LGBT people are overrepresented in the criminal justice system.
-They are frequently targeted by and vulnerable to increased criminalization and abuse by law enforcement.
+LGBTQ people, especially LGBTQ people of color, are overrepresented in the criminal and juvenile justice systems.
+LGBTQ people are frequently targeted by and vulnerable to increased criminalization and abuse by law enforcement.
 They regularly experience assault and violence in correctional settings.
-And they face extraordinary challenges to rebuilding their lives upon release from the system, both because of their criminal record and because they are LGBT.
+And they face extraordinary challenges to rebuilding their lives upon release from the system, both because of their criminal record and because they are LGBTQ.

-To illustrate the real impact of these failures in the criminal justice system, the “Unjust” series, released in partnership with leading LGBT and criminal justice reform organizations, highlights personal stories of LGBT people impacted by the criminal justice system and spotlights innovative programs, initiatives, and organizations from around the country.
+The “Unjust” series, released in partnership with leading LGBTQ and criminal justice reform organizations, highlights personal stories of LGBTQ people impacted by the criminal justice system and spotlights innovative programs, initiatives, and organizations from around the country.

 June 2017 - LGBTQ youth are overrepresented in juvenile detention and correctional facilities.
 LGBTQ youth who are incarcerated in juvenile detention and correctional facilities face bias in adjudication, and mistreatment and abuse in confinement facilities.
 LGBTQ youth also lack supportive services when leaving the criminal and juvenile justice systems, often forcing them back into negative interactions with law enforcement.
 This report highlights their experiences and the need to reform the juvenile justice system.